-Emissions from substantive emission sources associated with the Project during the construction and operation phases will be quantified using standard emissions estimation techniques (e.g., USEPA AP-42 emission factors, USEPA MOBILE emission factors), and an inventory of Project-related emissions of criteria air contaminants (particulate matter, PM{2.5}, combustion gases, and greenhouse gases) will be developed.
+Emissions from substantive emission sources associated with the Project during the construction and operation phases will be quantified using standard emissions estimation techniques (e.g., USEPA AP-42 emission factors, USEPA MOBILE emission factors), and an inventory of Project-related emissions of criteria air contaminants (particulate matter, PM10, PM{2.5}, combustion gases, and greenhouse gases) will be developed.
+The expected emissions of PM10 along with any associated monitoring or analysis will take into account guidelines published for this parameter by the Canadian Council of Ministers of Environment (CCME) along with criteria developed in other provincial jurisdictions (e.g., Newfoundland and Labrador, Ontario).

-Dispersion modeling will be conducted to predict the maximum ground-level concentrations resulting from Project emissions during the operation phase of the Project only, as emissions during the construction phase are not expected to be substantive and will be short-term and transient.
+Dispersion modeling will be conducted to predict the maximum ground-level concentrations resulting from Project emissions during the construction and operation phases of the Project, though emissions during the construction phase are not expected to be substantive and will be short-term and transient.
 The air contaminant emissions associated with the Project as described above will serve as inputs to the model.
 The baseline ambient concentrations will be incorporated with the model predictions to serve as background.
 The assessment of air quality will be in consideration of existing conditions, standard good practice and procedures (SGPP) and planned mitigation.